Fast Byzantine Total Order Broadcast: Introduction

 \section{Introduction}

-Byzantine Consensus and \tob~\cite{byz-atomic-broadcast-ic95,byz-generals-toplas82} are among the most studied abstractions in the field of distributed computing~\cite{oracles-constantinople-jcrypt05,pbft-tocs02,squad-disc22,validity-podc23,jolteon-ditto-fc22,zyzzyva-sosp07,optimal-fast-bft-podc21,raynal-async-jacm15,bullshark-ccs22,hotstuff-podc19}, powering State Machine Replication~\cite{lamport_time_cacm78,schneider-smr-csur90} and unlocking universal, transparent, reliable computing in the face of arbitrary failures.
-Real-world implementations of these abstractions can power a great variety of fault-tolerant applications, as exemplified most prominently by blockchain-based financial systems~\cite{icc-podc22,algorand-sosp17,aptos-whitepaper-2022,stellar-consensus-sosp19,espresso-sequencer-whitepaper-2023,diembft-2021-08,sui-whitepaper-2022}.
-The two abstractions are closely related~\cite{ct96,ddl87}: Consensus has servers agree on a common decision, while \tob has servers agree on a totally-ordered sequence of client-issued messages.
-Indeed, \tob is often implemented using multiple instances of Consensus, achieving a common sequence of messages by having servers successively agree on which message to deliver next.
+Byzantine Consensus and \tob~\cite{byz-atomic-broadcast-ic95,byz-generals-toplas82} are among the most studied abstractions in the field of distributed computing~\cite{pbft-tocs02,oracles-constantinople-jcrypt05,zyzzyva-sosp07,raynal-async-jacm15,hotstuff-podc19,optimal-fast-bft-podc21,jolteon-ditto-fc22,squad-disc22}, powering State Machine Replication~\cite{lamport_time_cacm78,schneider-smr-csur90} and unlocking reliable computing in the face of arbitrary failures.
+Real-world implementations of these abstractions can power a variety of fault-tolerant applications, as exemplified prominently by blockchain-based financial systems~\cite{dfinity-whitepaper-2022,aptos-whitepaper-2022,stellar-consensus-sosp19,espresso-sequencer-whitepaper-2023,sui-whitepaper-2022}.
+The two abstractions are closely related~\cite{ct96,dds87}: Consensus has servers agree on a common decision; \tob has servers agree on a totally-ordered sequence of \emph{client-issued messages}. \tob is often implemented by iterating on Consensus, achieving a common sequence of messages by having servers successively agree on which message(s) to deliver next.